-Finding Packages Onsite: When you arrive for setup, tell your Area Manager that you have a shipment.
-They will contact Shipping and Receiving and they will bring your package either to the Area Manager or your booth.
+When you arrive for set-up, tell your Stage Manager that you have a shipment.
+They will contact Shipping and Receiving and they will bring your package either to the Stage Manager or your booth.

-Return Shipments: Please make appropriate arrangements for a Sunday evening load-out.
-The New York Hall of Science and the Maker Faire Production Team will not be held responsible for any items left at the site after 10:00 pm on Sunday, October 2.
+Please make appropriate arrangements for a Sunday evening load-out.
+The New York Hall of Science and the Maker Faire Production Team will not be held responsible for any items left at the site after 10:00 pm on Sunday, September 24

 We will have a staging area for UPS and FedEx pick up for Monday morning.
-Ask your Area Manager where this location is and take your packages there.
+Your Stage Manager will tell you where the staging area is located.
 Do not leave them in your exhibit space.

 - Print your bill of lading or shipping label before you leave your hotel.
 We do not have the ability to print them out onsite.